 The biggest advantages of banking online are that you can often find higher interest rates on your savings products.
 If you want to open an online savings account for your emergency fund, you can do it with an online bank.
 Online banks may have lower fees than traditional banks.
 They can offer these benefits because their operational costs are lower.
 Many online banks are connected to other lending institutions because they are required to have a set percentage of the money they have loaned out in accounts at the bank.

 Another advantage of using an online bank is that you do not need to worry about finding a new bank when you move.
 Since you do not visit the branch in person, you can keep the same account no matter where you go.

 Some online banks may offer additional rewards that you cannot find at your local bank.
 There may be cashback earnings for spending in specific categories or a bonus if you open an account with them.
 Take the time to research all of the available options to take advantage of all the money available to you.

-When you are looking at a online bank, it is essential that you find an online bank that is guaranteed by the FDIC.
+When you are looking at an online bank, it is essential that you find an online bank that is guaranteed by the FDIC.
 Then you need to work to keep your deposit amounts below the limit that the FDIC guarantees.
-If is is a credit union, the NCUA offers the same protections.
-If you choose a bank or credit union without this guarantee, you run the risk of the losing the money if the bank goes out of business.
+If it is a credit union, the NCUA offers the same protections.
+If you choose a bank or credit union without this guarantee, you run the risk of losing the money if the bank goes out of business.

 If you use only online banks, you may face difficulties with cashing checks that you receive from others.
 You can cash the checks at local branches if they are close to you, but you may face a fee if you do not have an account there.
 Some stores will cash payroll checks for you, but will not work with personal checks.